-There is an example of longing when Nan asks Mike does he remember the time they stayed overnight on the Tilton River.
+There is a further example of longing when Nan asks Mike does he remember the time they stayed overnight on the Tilton River.
 They’d just got out of high school and Mike had caught a big trout.
 Though Mike remembers the time, he wishes that he didn’t because it reminds him of his half-baked ideas about life and art, but for Nan it is important because it is a time of hopes and aspirations, none of which have materialised.
-Instead they live in a small apartment and because of Mike’s job move every year.
+She still (as does Mike) longs for a different way of life, with the same hopes and aspirations and not the realities of the position she and Mike find themselves in, of moving every year because of Mike’s job.

 The symbolism of Nan’s ‘Growing pains’ as Mike calls them is also significant because Carver through their introduction is affording the reader the opportunity to realise that very little has changed for Nan since she was a child.
 Carver is using Nan’s physical size to suggest (through symbolism) a sense of continued paralysis in Nan’s life.
 Carver uses symbolism again near the end of the story.
 He uses the sunrise that Nan is standing, looking at on the porch as symbolism for a new beginning, something that the reader already knows Nan longs for.
 The reader is also aware that Nan hasn’t seen many sunrises.
 This is significant because if the sunrise symbolises a new beginning, the fact that Nan has not seen many suggests that she has not had many new beginnings.
 In essence her life has not changed.
 Again this suggests the idea or paralysis.